caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 Note that I listed the states for all the nodes, including nodes 1-4, which are clamped.
 It is the last three internal nodes (n5-n7) that have variable states.
 The probabilities for each specific history range quite widely, from $\ensuremath{8.2902428\times 10^{-9}}$ to $0.0028111$.

 The sum of the probabilities for each of these different histories for n5-n7 that give rise to the observed clamped states for tip nodes n1-n4 is $0.0058252$.
-This probability of the data given a particular hypothesis (the topology, edge lengths, model, and model parameters) is the likelihood.
+This probability of the data given a particular hypothesis (the topology, branch lengths, model, and model parameters) is the likelihood.

 ## Log likelihood